 This under-the-radar refuge ranks as one of the best wildlife experiences in the state—and as a nice bonus, it’s free.
 Five miles up the coast from Hearst Castle, up to 17,000 walrus-like elephant seals—the West Coast’s largest pinnipeds—pile up like bloated bratwursts on the narrow strip of rocky beach known as Piedras Blancas (white rocks), literally steps from cars whizzing along the highway.
 In January 2017 President Barack Obama made this site part of the California Coastal National Monument.

-Peak season is December through May.
-Smaller numbers of seals may be seen year-round.
-Helpful docents from Friends of the Elephant Seal are on-site to answer questions.
+Peak season is December through May; smaller numbers of seals may be seen during other months.
+Helpful docents from Friends of the Elephant Seal are on site to answer questions.